awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-iam-policies.md

 **Note**
 The Amazon S3 bucket can't use a bucket policy that restricts access only from specific VPC endpoints\.

 The following policy grants GET and LIST access to any Amazon S3 bucket\.
-The policy allows access to Amazon S3 buckets for Redshift Spectrum as well as COPY and UNLOAD operations\.
+The policy allows access to Amazon S3 buckets for Redshift Spectrum as well as COPY operations\.

 ```
 {